CYB3RMX/Qu1cksc0pe/README.md

 ## System/Persistence
 <b>This category contains functions and strings about:</b>
 - Executing system commands.
-- Manipulating system files and get persistence in target systems.
+- Manipulating system files and system options to get persistence in target systems.

 ## COMObject
 <b>This category contains functions and strings about:</b>